ethouris/fmt/doc/tagged.rst

 * center
 * width(N)

-When there's a padding required (the , value is aligned right or left.
+When there's a padding required, the value is aligned right or left.
 For center the same padding is added in half on both right and left.
 This corresponds to the {fmt} format markers ``<``, ``>`` and ``^``.
 The ``width`` tag is parametrized and provides the number of characters that the value should take